bcgov/common-object-management-service/app/README.md

 Configuration management is done using the [config](https://www.npmjs.com/package/config) library.
 There are two ways to configure:

-1. Look at [custom-environment-variables.json](/app/config/custom-environment-variables.json) and ensure you have the environment variables locally set.
+1. Configure via `local.json` file.
+Look at [custom-environment-variables.json](/app/config/custom-environment-variables.json) and ensure you have the environment variables locally set.
 Create a `local.json` file in the config folder.
 This file should never be added to source control.
 Consider creating a `local-test.json` file in the config folder if you want to use different configurations while running unit tests.
-2. Look at [custom-environment-variables.json](/app/config/custom-environment-variables.json) and use explicit environment variables in your environment as mentioned [above](#environment-variables) to configure your application behavior.
+2. Configure via environment variables.
+Look at [custom-environment-variables.json](/app/config/custom-environment-variables.json) and use the explicit environment variables in your environment as mentioned [above](#environment-variables) to configure your application behavior.

-For more details, please consult the config library [documentation](https://github.com/lorenwest/node-config/wiki/Configuration-Files).

-If you are running this on a local machine, you will need to create a `local.json` file in the `config` directory containing the values you want set.
-For more information on how the config library loads and searches for environment variables, take a look at this article: <https://github.com/lorenwest/node-config/wiki/Configuration-Files>.
+For more information on how the config library loads and searches for environment variables, take a look [here](https://github.com/lorenwest/node-config/wiki/Configuration-Files).

 At a minimum (when running COMS in 'Unauthenticated mode'), you are required to have configuration values for your Object Storage.
 To run COMS in Full Auth mode you will want your `local.json` to have the following values defined, with your own values as needed: